documentation

 • The last section, where lines are prefixed with local, contains the security credentials to use with the source cluster (Confluent Platform) to read data.

 • Note that the authentication mechanisms and security protocols for Confluent Platform map to what is defined in the broker.
 Those for Confluent Cloud map to what will be defined in a file called clusterlink-cloud-to-CP.config in a subsequent step.
-To learn more about the authentication and security protocols used, see Authentication with SASL using JAAS.
+To learn more about the authentication and security protocols used, see Configure SASL/SCRAM authentication for Confluent Platform, and the JAAS section in particular.

 Caution